The QScript system

 Prescription information in QScript

-QScript is a read-only system; health practitioners will not be required to manually enter any information into the system.
-Prescription data in QScript is collected automatically from Prescription Exchange Services (PESs) which currently support the transfer of electronic prescriptions and prescription information from medical clinics to pharmacies.
+QScript is a read-only system; health practitioners are not required to manually enter any information into the system.
+Prescription data in QScript is collected automatically from Prescription Exchange Services (PESs) which currently support the transfer of electronic prescriptions and prescription information from prescribers to pharmacies.

-When a prescription is issued at a medical clinic or dispensed at a pharmacy connected to a PES, the PES sends a record of the prescription to QScript in real time.
+When a prescription is issued by a prescriber or dispensed at a pharmacy connected to a PES, the PES sends a record of the prescription to QScript in real time.

 Patient records not included in QScript

-- monitored medicines administered to patients e.g. in health services such as hospitals, prisons, aged care facilities
+- administered to patients e.g. in health services such as hospitals, prisons, aged care facilities

-- monitored medicines given as a treatment dose i.e. not dispensed by a pharmacist
+- given as a treatment dose i.e. not dispensed by a pharmacist

-- prescriptions which are handwritten or generated in clinical software systems not integrated with a Prescription Exchange Service will not be included in QScript until they have been dispensed at a community or private hospital pharmacy
+- monitored medicine prescriptions which were handwritten or generated in clinical software systems not integrated with a Prescription Exchange Service (until they have been dispensed at a community or private hospital pharmacy)

 - Queensland Opioid Treatment Program records prior to 2015

-- prescription and dispensing events prior to December 2019.
+- Schedule 8 prescribing and dispensing events prior to December 2019

-All Australian states and territories are working towards implementing real-time prescription monitoring solutions, with the aim of establishing a national system.
-Once this is established, information about monitored medicines dispensing events occurring in other states and territories may be recorded and viewable in QScript.
+Nationally, all Australian states and territories have either commenced or are working towards implementing real-time prescription monitoring solutions, with the aim of establishing a national system.
+The intent is that once the necessary technical capabilities and legal and administrative frameworks and arrangements are in place, information about monitored medicine prescribing and dispensing events occurring in all states and territories will be available in each jurisdiction’s real-time prescription monitoring system, to inform clinical decision-making.

 Discussing patient care